-Different Forms of Discovery
+Different formS of Discovery

 The most common forms of discovery in Texas family law courts include, but are not limited to:

 There are different levels of discovery control plans in Texas courts.
 Most family law cases are conducted under the Level 2 Control Plan.
 In cases conducted under a Level 2 Control Plan, the parties are limited to no more than twenty-five written interrogatories.
 Written interrogatories are written questions served on a party that require the party to file written answers under oath.
 Written interrogatories are a great way to obtain information and can be very informative.
 Though discovery may sound simple in name, there are many intricacies and avenues of execution, that are best explored by a Board Certified, Texas Family Law Specialist.
 If you are ready to go forward with a family law matter or thinking about divorce, contact the team at Scroggins Law Group, PLLC for a consultation today.
 We are currently offering our initial consultations in person, via telephone, and through several video conferencing platforms such as Zoom or Skype.
 An attorney from our firm would be happy to speak with you and answer any questions you have regarding your case.